kevincobos/Front-End-Basic-React/README.md

 ```

 ## Miselanious
+### Important to remember
+- **\`** is used to interpolate a variable inside a string, also remember **\`** is not the same as **'** or **"**

 ### Important Terms
-Isomorphic apps are apps that can run both on the client and the server.
+- **Isomorphic App's** can run both on the client and the server.
 This approach is also referred to as universal rendering.

-Lazy loading is a technique for loading JavaScript code and other assets on demand — that is, only when they are needed for rendering a portion of a page.
+- **Lazy loading** is a technique for loading JavaScript code and other assets on demand, that is only when they are needed for rendering a portion of a page.
 Lazy loading is a great way to optimize your site or application, because it helps you reduce the amount of initial JavaScript sent to the browser by splitting your code into multiple bundles, and then loading them on demand.

-SSR (Server-side rendering) is the process of rendering web pages on a server and passing them to the browser (client-side), instead of rendering them in the browser.
+- **SSR (Server-side rendering)** is the process of rendering web pages on a server and passing them to the browser (client-side), instead of rendering them in the browser.

-Production mode is an optimized version of the development mode.
+- **Production mode** is an optimized version of the development mode.
 It is used to create a production build of the app.

-Development mode is used to run the app locally.
+- **Development mode** is used to run the app locally.
 It is used to create a development build of the app.

-Don't Repeat Yourself (<b>DRY</b>)
+- **DRY (Don't Repeat Yourself)**
 Is a principle of software development aimed at reducing repetition of software patterns, replacing it with abstractions or using data normalization to avoid redundancy.
 When the DRY principle is applied successfully, a modification of any single element of a system does not require a change in other logically unrelated elements.
 Additionally, elements that are logically related all change predictably and uniformly, and are thus kept in sync.
 Besides using methods and functions, we can also use loops to avoid repeating ourselves.

-Dependency graph is a directed graph representing dependencies of several objects towards each other.
+- **Dependency graph** is a directed graph representing dependencies of several objects towards each other.
 It is used to model and solve scheduling problems.

+- **JSX** is a syntax extension to JavaScript.
+It is used with React to describe what the user interface should look like.

 ### Git CLI
+Basic commands to use git in the command line interface.
+Adding a new repository to GitHub using CLI.
+First navigate to the folder you want to add to GitHub using CLI and then use the following commands:

 ```CLI
 git init
 ```